xiangjunn/tp/docs/UserGuide.md

 - When optional fields are provided, the list will only show the names of all events in the event list and the corresponding fields specified by the user.
 - More than one optional field can be provided.
-- The order of the optional fields does not matter. e.g both `elist d at` and `elist at d` will return a list of only the names, descriptions and starting times in the event list.
+- The order of the optional fields does not matter. e.g both `elist d/ at/` and `elist at/ d/` will return a list of only the names, descriptions and starting times in the event list.
 - If the specified field has no value for certain events in the event list, it will not show anything for that corresponding field for that particular event.